Gbenga Ogedegbe

 Gbenga Ogedegbe is a Nigerian American physician who is a Professor of Population Health & Medicine at New York University.
 He serves as Chief of the Division of Health & Behavior and Director of the Center for Healthful Behavior Change in the Department of Population Health at the School of Medicine.
 His research considers health disparities and evidence-based interventions to improve the health outcomes of minority populations.

 Early life and education

 Ogedegbe was born in Lagos.
 He attended Hussey College Warri.
 He decided that he wanted to be a physician at the age of eight.
-After finishing high school, he studied medicine at Donetsk National University in Ukraine.
+After finishing high school, he studied medicine at Donetsk National Medical University in Ukraine.
 Soon after completing his medical degree he moved to the United States, where he was a medical resident at Montefiore Medical Center.
 He later joined Columbia University, where he completed a Master's degree in public health.
 He held research fellowships in both the Weill Cornell Medicine college and Albert Einstein College of Medicine.